-In her plea agreement, Llerenas also admitted to falsely stating on some of the applications that the claimants were residents of California entitled to unemployment insurance benefits administered by EDD when in fact they lived elsewhere.
-She also admitted that, on some applications, she inflated the amounts of income she reported for the claimant to maximize the benefit amount.
-She also admitted to sometimes filing a dozen or more fraudulent EDD claims in a day.
+Llerenas also falsely stated on some of the applications that the claimants were residents of California entitled to unemployment insurance benefits administered by EDD when in fact they lived elsewhere.
+On some applications, she inflated the amounts of income she reported for the claimant to maximize the benefit amount.
+She also filed a dozen or more fraudulent EDD claims in a day.